Upper respiratory tract infection

 Cause

 In terms of pathophysiology, rhinovirus infection resembles the immune response.
 The viruses do not cause damage to the cells of the upper respiratory tract, but rather cause changes in the tight junctions of epithelial cells.
-This allows the virus to gain access to tissues under the epithelial cells and initiate the innate and adaptive immune responses.[5]:27
+This allows the virus to gain access to tissues under the epithelial cells and initiate the innate and adaptive immune responses.[3]: 27

 Diagnosis

-Symptoms Allergy URI (Common Cold) Influenza (Flu)
+Symptoms Allergy Common Cold (an URTI) Influenza (Flu)

 Itchy, watery eyes Common Rare (conjunctivitis may occur with adenovirus) Soreness behind eyes, sometimes conjunctivitis